The WHO Collaborating Centre for Chemical Incidents (WHO-CC) was established in 1993 as a collaboration between

 - To develop timely support and expert advice to WHO on public health consequences of chemical emergencies, including those attibuted to deliberate release.

-- To contribute to the development of WHO capacities in order to strengthen international public health response and follow up to chemical incidents and emergencies, in accordance with the International Health Regulations (IHR;2007).
+- To contribute to the development of WHO capacities in order to strengthen international public health response and follow up to chemical incidents and emergencies, in accordance with the International Health Regulations (IHR;2007) [external link].

 - To seek funding and contribute to the development of training materials and methods in order to enhance planning, preparedness and follow up for the public health management of chemical incidents.